 Advocacy

-Ekklesia is a change network as well as a citizen-based think tank.
-Over the past 20 years we have not only contributed to research, reflection and policy, we have also matched words with actions through lobbying, advocacy and campaigning.
+Ekklesia (2002 – 2024) was a change network as well as a citizen-based think tank.
+Over the past 22 years we not only contributed to research, reflection and policy, we also matched words with actions through lobbying, advocacy and campaigning.